 While someone else is eating or opening a window or just walking dully along”

 I offer pro bono services to local organisations in Hong Kong:

 - Christian Action’s Service Centre for Refugees (CFR) and Asylum seekers – advocates for and provides humanitarian assistance, education, training, and psychosocial support to refugees, asylum seekers and torture claimants in Hong Kong.

 - CancerLink – Hong Kong Cancer Fund’s free service to the community, CancerLink helps people adjust to living with cancer.
 Providing free information and professional counselling, they welcome cancer patients, survivors, their family or friends to seek help in coping with cancer. .

-Certified META-Health Master Practitioner with Intl.
-META-Medicine Association
+Certified META-Health Master Practitioner with META-Health International

-Member of the Australian Counselling Association.
+Member of the the Australian Counselling Association

 (These Associations require continuing professional development as well as regular supervision.
 This ensures that my competence, knowledge and skills are up to date and relevant to the services I provide.)